winitzki/scall/tutorial/programming_dhall.md

     (emptyInfTree Text)) ≡ "((x x) (x x))"      --   x x  x x
 ```

-The second example is an infinite tree of type `InfTree2 Natural` whose left branches contain consecutive natural numbers (`0`, `1`, `2`, ...) while the right branches always continue branching.
+The second example is an infinite tree of type `InfTree2 Natural` with left branches that contain leaves with consecutive natural numbers (`0`, `1`, `2`, ...) while the right branches always continue branching.

 The "seed" must carry the current natural number.
-But it also must give enough information to know if we are in the right branch or in the left branch.
+But the "step" function  must also know if we are in the right branch or in the left branch.
-We use the type `Pair Natural Bool` for the seed type; `True` will mean that we are in the right branch.
+So, we use the type `Pair Natural Bool` for the seed type; `True` will mean that we are in the right branch.

 ```dhall
 let naturalsInfTree : InfTree2 Natural